Bradley M. Campbell

 In 1993, Campbell received the Arthur S. Flemming Award for distinguished government service, which is based on a national competition.
 He was also chosen that year to receive the John Marshall Award, the highest level of recognition granted by the Department of Justice.

 Campbell was nominated by President Clinton on December 15, 1999, to serve as the Regional Administrator of EPA's Middle Atlantic Region succeeding W. Michael McCabe, who had been named Deputy Administrator.
 As regional administrator, in cooperation with governors and senior state officials, Campbell directed the implementation of federal environmental programs in the states of Delaware, Maryland, Pennsylvania, Virginia, West Virginia, and the District of Columbia.

 Campbell took office as head of NJDEP in January 2002, having been nominated to the post by Governor Jim McGreevey.
 In October 2004 Senator Anthony Bucco of Morris County invoked senatorial courtesy to block four nominations to the Highlands Commission.
-Bucco sought to register his concern about how the Highlands Water Protection and Planning Act would limit development in the New Jersey Highlands, and dropped his block after Campbell met with Bucco, Senator Guy R. Gregg and the mayors of several municipalities in Morris County, with Bucco saying "All I wanted was my day in court".
+Bucco sought to register his concern about how the Highlands Water Protection and Planning Act would limit development in the New Jersey Highlands, and dropped his block after Campbell met with Bucco, Assemblyman Guy R. Gregg and the mayors of several municipalities in Morris County, with Bucco saying "All I wanted was my day in court".

 After his appointment to NJDEP, Campbell moved to Lambertville, New Jersey, where he lives with his wife, artist Katherine Hackl.

 Since resigning as Commissioner of NJDEP in 2006, he has worked as an attorney and consultant specializing in issues related to the environment, energy, entrepreneurship, and science.
 Campbell became President of the Conservation Law Foundation on September 8, 2015.